 Hen Examination Guidelines

-We are often asked for health advice and thought it might be useful to give you some guidelines on how best to assess a hen that appears unwell.
-If you need to talk to a vet having some information to hand can be useful, and may help with diagnosis and treatment.
+We’re often asked for health advice about hens that seem a little under the weather.
+In order to help us advise you if you’re worried about one of your girls, we’ve put together some guidelines on how best to assess a hen that appears unwell.
+If you need to talk to a vet, having some information to hand can be useful and may help with diagnosis and treatment.

-Always check a healthy hen first, then the hen that appears unwell so you can do a comparison.
+Always check a healthy hen first, followed by the hen that appears unwell so you can do a comparison.

 The comb sits on top of the hen’s head and should be red, plump and glossy (this often denotes she’s in lay).
 If it’s pale, but plump it probably means she’s healthy but off lay.
 If it becomes dry, shriveled or flaky; that’s a indicator of poor health.